 I have worked in law firm marketing my entire professional career so, when presenting a novel idea, I am never surprised when lawyers say, “But law firms are different.”
 Of course they are.
 There are ethics rules, issues of propriety, complex client relationships, unpredictable outcomes, quirky cultures and complicated partnerships.
 There are many, many things that make law firms “different.”

 Still, there is so much to be learned from other industries.
 Maybe we can’t take a concept or program and apply it whole cloth.
-But, with thoughtful modifications, many marketing and business development initiatives from other service (or even product) companies have some merit for law firms.
+But, with thoughtful modifications, many marketing and business development initiatives from other services (or even product) companies have some merit for law firms.

 Here are some timely examples: